 Once the agricultural products reached the new port town, they were loaded aboard boats for shipment to New Orleans and/or St. Augustine.
 There were, however, problems in navigating both the Apalachee Bay and the St. Marks River.
 In many places, both bay and river were shallow, and it was common for boats to run aground and/or be stuck in the muddy shallows.
 In 1828, Florida's Territorial Governor William P. DuVal wrote a letter to Joseph M. White, a territorial delegate in which he stressed a great need for a lighthouse at the St. Marks location.
 White, in turn, wrote a letter to New Hampshire Senator Levi Woodbury, who chaired the Senate Committee on Commerce, reiterating the importance of establishing a light at St. Marks.
 Eleven days later, the committee issued a report, which recognized the town of St. Marks as an official port of entry and recommended the building of a lighthouse in the area.
 On May 23, 1828, the U.S. House of Representatives passed an act, which authorized the construction of a lighthouse at St. Marks and appropriated $6,000 for its construction.

-After Robert Mitchell, the Collector of Customs at Pensacola, and a site chosen for the lighthouse completed a survey of the St. Marks area, it was discovered that the initial construction sum of $6,000 would be insufficient.
+After Robert Mitchell, the Collector of Customs at Pensacola, had chosen a site for the lighthouse and completed a survey of the St. Marks area, it was discovered that the initial construction sum of $6,000 would be insufficient.
 The appropriation was increased to $14,000, and by mid 1829, a contract was signed with Winslow Lewis of Boston for the construction of a tower in the St. Marks area for $11,765.
 The finished product was place in service in March of 1830.
 However, a dispute arose over the construction method.
 The tower was built of brick and stone, whereas the contract specified brick or stone.
 The government declared the contractors in 'breach of contract' and ordered it be rebuilt according to specifications.
 Calvin Knowlton was brought in to rebuild the tower.
 He oversaw its completion and in 1831 and the Collector of Customs for St. Marks, Mr. Jesse H. Williams, satisfied that the light was built according to the contract, accepted the work.
 That same year saw the tower's whale oil lamps lit by Samuel Crosby, who had been appointed the first Keeper of the St. Marks Lighthouse the previous year.

 Samuel Crosby was still keeper of the St. Marks Lighthouse in 1835, when the Second Seminole Indian War broke out, and soon learned of the Indian attacks on both the Cape Florida and Mosquito Inlet lighthouses.
 Fearing for the safety of his family, Crosby wrote authorities and requested that a small detachment of troops be quartered near his lighthouse in order to protect both it and his family against hostile attack.
 His request was refused.
 Crosby, still not satisfied with his situation, again wrote authorities and this time requested that a small boat be provided, which he could use to evacuate his family in the event of an emergency.
 This request was also refused.
 Fortunately, the Seminole Indians chose not to attack the St. Marks Lighthouse and Crosby continued in his duties as head keeper for another four years.